abbysmal/gc-tracing/proposal.md

 The initial target is to collect enough information to be able to match insight provided by the instrumented runtime.
 As such, basic tooling will be provided in the spirit of the helpers provided with the source distribution for the instrumented runtime.
 Showing minor/major collections distribution over the lifetime of the program, metrics on allocations, and timing on the various phases within GC cycles.

-The traces can be extended further in the future by versioning the format, so metrics could easily be added incrementally and the tooling around it can evolve gracefully.
+The traces can be extended further in the future by versioning the format, so the tooling around it can evolve gracefully.

 ## OCaml CTF metadata